djangobrunink/mesh_convergence/README.md

-# mesh_convergence
+# mesh_convergence_WAII
-A mesh convergence script.
+A mesh convergence Abaqus script.
 Will analyse the object as is with different levels of mesh density.
 Outputs a mesh convergence plot.